Mjz86/String/README.md

 implementation) may need it, so it's there.

 # tunable sso , no code bloat, no big types:
- we may provide a safe wrapper ( the string would be a private member ,the buffer would be a private member) class that has a bigger sso buffer , while also reusing all the code of the string , think of it like an implace vector , this wouldn't need lifetime knowledge,  so it would be for intermediate users .
+( a safe wrapper of the stack buffer ) we may provide a safe wrapper ( the string would be a private member ,the buffer would be a private member) class that has a bigger sso buffer , while also reusing all the code of the string , think of it like an implace vector , this wouldn't need lifetime knowledge,  so it would be for intermediate users .